rylmatoo/Cheryl-DAC-Curriculum/DAC-001_Intro_To_Python/DAC-001-Intro-to-Python-Tutorial-Questions.md

-Intro to Python Tutorial Questions TEST
+Intro to Python Tutorial Questions

 1. Create a new Jupyter notebook (.ipynb file).
 2. Save the notebook with the name of the topic (e.g., DAC-001-Intro-to-Python_Tutorial.ipynb) in the respective folder of the topic, in your repository in VSCode (My-DAC-Curriculum).